ably/ably-dotnet/Push README.md

 # Push Notifications

-Push Notifications allow you to reach users who have your application in the foreground, background and terminated, including when your application is not connected to Ably.
-Push notifications allow you to run code and show alerts to the user.
+Push Notifications allow you to reach users irrespective of whether your application is running in the foreground, the background or has been terminated, even when your application is not connected to Ably.

 On iOS, Ably connects to [APNs](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) to send messages to devices.
 On Android, Ably connects to [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to send messages to devices.
 As both services do not guarantee message delivery and may even throttle messages to specific devices based on battery level, message frequency, and other criteria, messages may arrive much later than sent or ignored.

 ## Known Limitations

-- Requires initialising AblyRealtime: Currently activating push notifications for a device requires an instance of AblyRealtime which gets instantiated when the application starts up.
-Please, submit an issue if you do not require a realtime instance and would like to use the xamarin push notifications without using an AblyRealtime connection.
-For the time being when calling `(AndroidMobileDevice|AppleMobileDevice).Initialise` please set `ClientOptions.AutoConnect` to `false` which will keep the AblyRealtime instance from using any resources.
+- Requires initialising `AblyRealtime`: Currently activating push notifications for a device requires an instance of `AblyRealtime` which gets instantiated when the application starts up.
+Please, submit an issue if you do not require a realtime instance and would like to use Xamarin push notifications without using an `AblyRealtime` connection.
+For the time being when calling `(AndroidMobileDevice|AppleMobileDevice).Initialise` please set `ClientOptions.AutoConnect` to `false` which will keep the `AblyRealtime` instance from using any resources.

 ## Supported platforms